BraedonKlock/ToolsForTasks/README.md

 # 🛠️ TOOLS FOR TASKS

 Job, tool, and materials tracking for trade teams.

+This is not a complete product yet, i expect to ship in March 2026.

 Frontend: React (Vite) · Backend: Node/Express (REST, JSON) · DB: SQL

 Reduce wasted time on job sites by knowing exactly what tools and materials each job needs—before anyone leaves the shop.